Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Counting and Finding Homomorphisms is Universal

 Given a number $n \geq 3$, we set $\K(n) := \K((2n+1)(n-2), n(n-2))$.
-With this choice of the parameters~$r$ and~$s$, we can use the following results; recall that the chromatic number of a graph $G$ is the minimum $k$ such that $G$ allows a homomorphism to the complete graph of size $k$, and the odd girth of a graph is the length of the smallest cycle of odd length. \begin{fact}[\cite{Lovasz78} and~Propositions~3.13,~3.14 in~\cite{HahnT97}] The graph $\K(n)$ has chromatic number~$n$ and odd girth $2n+1$.
-Furthermore, the graph $\K(n)$ is a core, that is, the graph $\K(n)$ is minimal with respect to homomorphic equivalence. \end{fact} Note that by \cref{lem:coraut}, the graph $\K(n)$ being a core implies that every endomorphism of~$\K(n)$ is already an automorphism.
+With this choice of the parameters~$r$ and~$s$, we can use the following results; recall that the chromatic number of a graph $G$ is the minimum $k$ such that $G$ allows a homomorphism to the complete graph of size $k$, and the odd girth of a graph is the length of the smallest cycle of odd length. \begin{fact}[\cite{Lovasz78} and~Propositions~3.13,~3.14 in~\cite{HahnT97}] The graph $\K(n)$ has chromatic number~$n$ (and thus a treewidth of at least $n-1$) and odd girth $2n+1$.
+Further, the graph $\K(n)$ is a core, that is, the graph $\K(n)$ is minimal with respect to homomorphic equivalence. \end{fact} Note that by \cref{lem:coraut}, the graph $\K(n)$ being a core implies that every endomorphism of~$\K(n)$ is already an automorphism.
 Hence, the number of homomorphisms from the graph~$\K(n)$ to itself is precisely the number of automorphisms $\#\auts{\K(n)}$.

-\begin{fact}[Folklore, see e.g.\ \cite{VJ05}] The graph $\K(r,s)$ is connected if $r > 2s$.\\ Hence, $\K(n)$ is connected. \end{fact} An important property of Kneser graphs is the well-known fact that they constitute an antichain with respect to the homomorphism order.
+\begin{fact}[Folklore, see for instance\ \cite{VJ05}] The graph $\K(r,s)$ is connected if $r > 2s$.\\ Hence, $\K(n)$ is connected.\lipicsEnd \end{fact} An important property of Kneser graphs is the well-known fact that they constitute an antichain with respect to the homomorphism order.
 We provide a proof for convenience. \begin{lemma} Let $n$ and $m$ be distinct positive integers.
 Then we have

 \end{lemma} \begin{proof} For every pair of graphs $H$ and $G$ with $\#\homs{H}{G}\neq 0$, we have that the odd girth of $H$ is bounded from below by the odd girth of $G$~\cite[Exercise~1.10.2]{HellN04}.
 Further, the chromatic number of $H$ is bounded from above by the chromatic number of $G$~\cite[Proposition~1.8]{HellN04}.
 The lemma hence holds by \cref{fac:chromoddgirth}. \end{proof} Now, let $\mathcal{K}_{even}$ denote the set of all graphs $\K(n)$ with even $n$ and let $\mathcal{K}_{odd}$ denote the set of all graphs $\K(n)$ with odd $n$.